 Most DMVs have a phone number where you can reach a real human being.
 You need to tell them what you need and provide the VIN number, it’s the trigger for finding previous insurer information.
 Ask the DMV for a duplicate of title transfer.
 There may be a fee associated with this.
 The DMV will fax or email you the previous insurance company’s name and probable policy number associated with that vehicle.
 Now, you’re all set to reach out to the insurance company yourself.
 Call the company and explain the situation.
 All companies keep very detailed records of all claims and reported damage.
 They should be able to corroborate a report provided by a third party, they may even provide copies of all prior vehicle records to you, the new legal owner.

 Shopping for a used vehicle need you have to find a car that has low enough mileage, is in good shape, hasn’t crashed, and has been serviced properly.
 Then, you have to evaluate the seller, ensuring that it’s not someone who’s going to rip you off.
-You have to do a lot of research to prevent you from future problems.
+You have to do a lot of research to prevent future problems.

 The time and energy you put into the process will help you save a tremendous amount of money.
 So don’t be afraid, just do it!